Skip to main content

 Directions #

 2. Place the chopped vegetables in an ovenproof dish with the chickpeas and drizzle with olive oil.
 Season with salt and pepper and bake in the oven for about 35 minutes.
-Turn the vegetables halfway through so that they get some colour on all sides.
+Turn the vegetables halfway through so that they get some color on all sides.

 3. Peel and chop the onion and garlic.
 Heat the olive oil in a large frying pan and sauté the onion.
 When the onion is translucent, fry the garlic for about 3 minutes.
 Add the tomato puree.